- Students & Parents

 To be eligible for independent study, parents must send a written request to the school site administration at least 5 days prior to the planned absence outlining the dates and reasons for the request.
 If approved, the student must have each teacher sign the appropriate documentation, prior to leaving for independent study.

 All work must be submitted on or by the return date on the Independent Study contract.
-All work is to be turned into the front office, not the teacher.
 It is extremely important that students have regular attendance until the end of the school year.
 This is particularly so during the last few weeks of the final semester when end-year assessments are administered, the results of which are critical to completing student report cards and in ascertaining progress on Strategic Planning SMART goals.
 No independent contracts will be issued after May 31.

 Please give administration and classroom teachers as much notice as possible to prepare work for the Independent Contract for Study.